Desktop security is a major concern for CIOs.

 - Too lenient OS access rights

 - Human error, user ignorance, social engineering

-Besides the consequences of data loss or theft, the business issues are great, and when the IT collapses, the entire company is immobilized.
+Aside from the ethical consequences of data loss or theft, the after-effects on the business are significant, and when the IT infrastructure collapses, the entire company is immobilised.

-In the event of a cyberattack such as WannaCry, the CIO must first prevent the attack from spreading and then restart activity as quickly as possible with minimal data loss.
+In the event of a cyberattack such as that experienced by WannaCry, the CIO must first prevent the attack from spreading, and then restart activity as quickly as possible with minimal data loss.

-The business recovery plan, on the other hand, must switch on a recovery system capable of supporting the IT needs necessary to the company’s survival.
+The business recovery plan, on the other hand, must switch to a recovery system capable of supporting the IT needs necessary for the company’s survival.